-Mexico Vehicle Permit – If you plan to drive onto the Mexican mainland, you will need a Mexico vehicle permit.
-You do not need a permit if you only plan to travel within Baja and Free Trade Zone.
-(View Free Trade Zone Map)
+Mexico Vehicle Permit.Â If you plan to drive onto the Mexican mainland, you will need a Mexico vehicle permit.
+You do not need a permit if you only plan to travel within Baja Mexico and the Free Trade Zone.

-Passport – As of January 2007, you need a passport to get back into the United States from Mexico, Canada, and the Caribbean.
-A valid driverâ€™s licenseÂ is not enough, so have your passport ready.
-If you do not have a passport, you can inquire for one at your local US Post Office.
+Passport.Â As of January 2007, you need a passport to get back into the United States from Mexico, Canada and the Caribbean.
+A valid driverâ€™s licenseÂ is not enough, so have your passport handy.
+If you do not have a passport, you can inquire for one at your local U.S. Post Office.

-Proof of Ownership.Â Are you are planning on towing a Motorcycle or ATV behind your vehicle, you must be able to show ownership of that vehicle before bringing it into Mexico.
-Make sure you bring state registration info or other ownership documents with you.
+Proof of Ownership.Â Are you are planning on towing a motorcycle or ATV behind your car?
+Then, you must be able to show ownership of that vehicle before bringing it into Mexico.
+Make sure you bring state registration information or other ownership documents with you.

-Prepaid Phone or SIM Card – It’s a good idea to keep a cell phone on you for emergencies.
+Prepaid Phone or SIM Card.Â Itâ€™s a good idea to keep a cell phone on you for emergencies.
 Because international calling fees can beÂ expensive, itâ€™s often a better idea to buy a prepaid phone or SIM card for your trip.

-Roadside Emergency Kit – It’s a good idea to have an emergency kit with you wherever you go, but especially when you’re driving to Mexico throughÂ unknownÂ desert areas and on unfamiliar roads.
-Your kit should include your cell phone charger, water, blankets, non-perishable food, jumper cables, first-aid kit, and a flashlight.
+Roadside Emergency Kit.Â Have an emergency kit with you wherever you go, just in case something happens while you’re driving to Mexico throughÂ unknownÂ desert areas and on unfamiliar roads.
+Your kit should include a cell phone charger, water, blankets, non-perishable food, jumper cables, first-aid kit and a flashlight with spare batteries.

-*This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The above informationÂ may be incomplete depending on your home state.
+This content is offered for educational purposes only.
+The definitions, terms and coverages in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.